 To calculate the points you will earn you must work out your fare class and base earning level:

-For example, if your base fare is $250, you could earn between 1,500 points and 6,000 points depending on your tier status and fare class.
+For example, if your base fare is $250 USD, you could earn between 1,500 points and 6,000 points depending on your tier status and fare class.

 Don’t forget to calculate how many points you would earn from using a credit card to purchase flights with Southwest Airlines.
 Many credit cards earn bonus points on travel purchases!

 Book travel with the Chase Southwest Rapid Rewards® Plus Credit Card, which is great for earning 2x points.
 You can also earn 2x points with the Chase Sapphire Preferred® Card and you’ll have the flexibility to transfer points to other travel partners as well!